seifrajhi/awesome-cilium/README.md

 - [Official github repository](https://github.com/cilium): of cilium project.

+- [A cookbook of installing cilium on AWS EKS](https://github.com/littlejo/cilium-eks-cookbook): Multiple ways to install cilium in eks

 ### Cilium related projects

 - [Cilium](https://github.com/cilium/cilium): The core project, Cilium, is a networking plugin for various container runtimes such as Kubernetes, Docker, and Mesos.
 It leverages Linux kernel features like eBPF (extended Berkeley Packet Filter) to provide fast and secure networking and load balancing for applications.